 To talk about what?
 Are you my girlfriend?
 Of course not.

 Clearly, I was busy with something and you called me out of the blue.
-Now you might be having some interesting proposal for me but again, I don’t know is it really a good time to talk to, because I do not know your purpose.
+Now you might have some interesting proposals for me but again, I don’t know is it really a good time to talk to you, because I do not know your purpose.

 The most important thing to establish is clarity of purpose.